patterns-app/patterns-devkit/README.md

 <p>&nbsp;</p>

 **Snapflow** is a framework for building **functional reactive data pipelines** from modular components.
-It lets developers write gradually-typed pure data functions, called `snaps`, in **Python or SQL** that operate reactively on `datablocks`, immutable sets of data records whose structure and semantics are described by flexible `schemas`.
+It lets developers write gradually-typed pure data `functions` in **Python or SQL** that operate reactively on `datablocks`, immutable sets of data records whose structure and semantics are described by flexible `schemas`.
-These snaps can be composed into simple or complex data pipelines that tackle every step of the data processing pipeline, from API ingestion to transformation to analysis and modeling.
+These functions can be composed into simple or complex data pipelines that tackle every step of the data processing pipeline, from API ingestion to transformation to analysis and modeling.